-StableDiffusion, also from the sky
+Image generation, also from the sky

-What does it mean to output an entire image?
 The network needs to predict the RGB colours for each pixel in the image, maintaining spatial and semantic consistency.

-Despite their apparent differences, both examples share some characteristics:
+Despite their differences, both examples share some characteristics:

 - The data is high-dimensional (e.g., an image corresponds to millions of points), and with potentially infinite variety. - ► Manually coding the procedure is impossible. - It is relatively easy to collect examples of the desired behaviour (e.g., paired image-text pairs). - ► They are both implemented using neural networks.